 Strengthening.
 Over time, the new tissue gets stronger.
 You might notice stretching, itching, and even puckering of the wound as that happens.
-Within three months, the wound is about 70 percent as strong in its repair as it was before the trauma.
+Within 3 months, the wound is almost as strong in its repair as it was before the trauma.
 The entire healing process might take a couple of years to complete.

 The process seems simple enough, but wound healing is actually quite complicated and involves a long series of chemical signals.
 Certain factors can slow or prevent healing entirely.

 If you have a wound that is not healing in a reasonable time frame, make an appointment with your health care provider.
-If your injury seems to be getting worse or appears infected—that is, if it is more swollen, hot to the touch, painful, or oozing pus—see a doctor immediately.
+If your injury seems to be getting worse or appears infected — that is, if it is more swollen, hot to the touch, painful, or oozing pus — see a health care provider immediately.